Matalus/steamdeck-tips/wiki/non-steam-games.md

   <img src=/images/du-steamapps.jpg height="120">

   We immediately see that `steamapps` is consuming **120GB** there's also a number of other smaller directories, that appear related to the OS or Proton compatibility. <BR>
-  `du -h -d1 -t 100M --exclude="steamapps" -c /home/deck/.local/share/Steam | sort -h` will show us the results excluding the `steamapps` directory `--exclude="steamapps"` will exclude this pattern and `-c` will add a total line so we can see much these directories consume, in my case it's **5.3GB** we'll round up in case we missed anything
+  `du -h -d1 -t 100M --exclude="steamapps" -c /home/deck/.local/share/Steam | sort -h` will show us the results excluding the `steamapps` directory `--exclude="steamapps"` will exclude this pattern and `-c` will add a total line so we can see how much these directories consume, in my case it's **5.3GB** we'll round up in case we missed anything

   ```bash
   du -h -d1 -t 100M  /home/deck/.local/share/Steam/steamapps/compatdata | sort -h
   ```
   > the `compatdata` directory is where the **proton** compatibility files get installed for every game, this can really add up if steam fails to delete the directories for games you uninstall or if a **Non-Steam** game doesn't get cleaned up properly <BR>
   Additionally any **Non-Steam** game that you use **Steam** to install will have the entire game installed into it's `compatdata` directory

+<BR><BR>

+  *Contents of my `compatdata` directory*

   ```
   188M    /home/deck/.local/share/Steam/steamapps/compatdata/1042800